Platformus/Platformus-Docs/getting_started/use_as_compiled_executable.rst

 ﻿Use as Compiled Executable
 ==========================

+It is the simplest way to use Platformus.
+Just download and run.
+You can still add your own classes and logic, but you need to compile the packages for that and copy them to the extensions folder.

 1. Download the latest Platformus archive from the `website <http://platformus.net/en/download>`_.
 2. Extract it to a web server (as any other ASP.NET Core web application, Platformus can run using the embedded Kestrel web server, or using the standalone web servers like